 At P1534.38.
 Edit step c) as follows:

-c) Wait for the period of the random delay, decrementing the random delay timer using the same algorithm as for backoff, except that SIFS + aSlotTime should be used as the initial medium idle period within the backoff procedure,
+c) Wait for the period of the random delay, decrementing the random delay timer using the same algorithm as for backoff, except that SIFS + aSlotTime should be used as the initial medium idle period within the backoff procedure.
+If the ATIM Window is greater than 0 and the end of the ATIM Window duration occurs before the random delay timer expires, cancel the remaining random delay and pending Beacon frame transmission and proceed to step f).

 At P1534L60